 How Did Christina and Ethan Anderson Die?

-Christina Marie Anderson was a 44-year-old mother of two who graduated from Santana High School in California.
+Christina Marie Anderson was a 44-year-old mother of two who’d proudly graduated from Santana High School in California years prior.
 She practiced holistic healing after getting a degree as a holistic health practitioner.
-Apart from being a fitness enthusiast, Christina liked dancing and NASCAR.
-She had two children with Brett Anderson: Hannah and Ethan.
-At the time of the incident, Hannah was 16, and Ethan was 8.
+Apart from being a fitness enthusiast, she liked dancing as well as NASCAR.
+Her two children were with Brett Anderson: Hannah and Ethan.
+At the time of the incident, Hannah was 16, whereas Ethan was 8.

 Christina and her two kids were in Boulevard, visiting a friend who was to leave for Texas soon.
 On August 4, 2013, the authorities received a call regarding a fire at that very house.
 After the firefighters put off the blaze, they found Christina’s body under a tarp in the garage.
 A crowbar was beside her, along with what appeared to be blood.
 Christina’s badly burned body was bound at the ankles, and her mouth was covered with duct tape.

-The loving mother had severe blunt force trauma, with her head being hit at least 12 times.
-The autopsy further showed Christina had a fractured arm and legs and a cut on her neck.
+The loving mother had severe blunt force trauma, with her head being hit at least 12 times, according to her autopsy.
+This report further showed Christina had a fractured arm and legs and a cut on her neck.
 Close by, the family dog was found under a sleeping bag and shot to death.
 The authorities found 8-year-old Ethan’s charred body in another area of the house.
 They believed that he died because of the fire, but he also had skeletal fractures.

 Who Killed Christina and Ethan Anderson?